-In comparison to fish density estimates derived from the electrofishing data, the snorkeling data for 2006-2013 suggests 1.3- to 22-fold higher densities of coho, depending on the year; generally lower densities of steelhead fry and age-1 parr; and much higher densities of age-2+ parr (0-0.4 parr/100 m based on electrofishing versus 0.8-2.8 parr/100 m based on snorkeling; Tables 4.3 and 4.4).
-Differences in density estimates derived from the two methods are expected, given that snorkeling was conducted at randomly chosen sites that spanned the entire channel width, whereas electrofishing sites were deliberately chosen to represent 'optimal' steelhead habitat and encompassed only a portion of the channel width.
-The annual estimates of steelhead fry were highly correlated for the two methods (R=0.90 excluding 2011) and during recent years, so to for coho (R=0.73, 2008-2013) but not for age-1+ or age-2+ steelhead parr.
+In comparison to fish density estimates derived from the electrofishing data, the snorkeling data for 2006-2014 suggests 1.3- to 22-fold higher densities of Coho, depending on the year; generally lower densities of Steelhead fry and age-1 parr; and much higher densities of age-2+ parr (0-0.4 parr/100 m2 based on electrofishing versus 0.8-2.8 parr/100 m2 based on snorkeling; Tables 4.3 and 4.4).
+Differences in density estimates derived from the two methods are expected, given that snorkeling was conducted at randomly chosen sites that spanned the entire channel width, whereas electrofishing sites were deliberately chosen to represent 'optimal'

-For coho, the electrofishing data suggested that abundance remained consistently low during 2006-2012 (1.2-13.3 fish/100 m), whereas the snorkeling data indicated an increase from 13 to 52 fish/100 m (Table 4.3).
-Electrofishing was ineffective for age-2+ steelhead in all years; a total of only 12 age-2+ parr were captured during electrofishing at 30 sites during 2006-2013 (Table 4.4), whereas snorkelers detected an average of 4 age-2+ steelhead per site over this period
+Steelhead habitat and encompassed only a portion of the channel width.
+The annual estimates of Steelhead fry were highly correlated for the two methods (R=0.90 excluding 2011) and during recent years, so to for Coho (R=0.73, 2008-2014) but not for age-1+ or age-2+ Steelhead parr.

-Electrofishing surveys in Coquitlam River during 2007-2013 followed a standardized methodology developed by Ron Ptolemy (BC MOE) to facilitate among-stream comparison of relative steelhead abundance in 'optimal' habitat.
-Ptolemy (2007) proposed an empirical maximum carrying capacity biomass of 272 g/100m for individual age classes of steelhead
+For Coho, the electrofishing data suggested that abundance remained consistently low during 2006-2011 (1.2-13.3 fish/100 m2), whereas the snorkeling data indicated an increase from 19 to 60 fish/100 m2 (Table 4.3).
+Electrofishing was ineffective for age-2+ Steelhead in all years; a total of only 12 age-2+ parr were captured during electrofishing at 30 sites during 2006-2014 (Table 4.4), whereas snorkelers detected an average of 4 age-2+ Steelhead per site over this period

-(combined age classes would exceed this value) in suitable habitats in the Coquitlam River.
+Electrofishing surveys in Coquitlam River during 2007-2014 followed a standardized methodology developed by Ron Ptolemy (BC MOE) to facilitate among-stream comparison of relative Steelhead abundance in 'optimal' habitat.
+Ptolemy (2007) proposed an empirical maximum carrying capacity biomass of 272 g/100m2 for individual age classes of Steelhead (combined age classes would exceed this value) in suitable habitats in the Coquitlam River.
 This value represents the 95th percentile of the distribution of observed fish densities versus mean weights (Ptolemy 2007; Allan plot on p.
 4).
 This distribution included electrofishing data from 2007 and from previous MOE electrofishing surveys in the Coquitlam River (pre-1998).
 The Coquitlam River is located in the Coast and Mountains Ecoprovince, and comparisons within this landscape unit are appropriate.
-A maximum biomass of 272 g/100m places the Coquitlam River at about the 65% percentile for this landscape unit, which includes data for 86 streams (R. Ptolemy, MOE Fisheries Branch, pers. comm.).
+A maximum biomass of 272 g/100m2 places the Coquitlam River at about the 65% percentile for this landscape unit, which includes data for 86 streams (R. Ptolemy, MOE Fisheries Branch, pers. comm.).
 This suggests that carrying capacity in the Coquitlam River exceeds the average for its Ecoprovince.
 Using electrofishing and alkalinity data from streams in all provincial landscape units, Ptolemy developed a model to predict maximum salmonid biomass based on total alkalinity, as an index of nutrient status (R. Ptolemy, pers. comm.).
-The observed maximum biomass of 272 g/100m exceeded the model prediction for the Coquitlam River of 200 g/100m (based on very low alkalinity; e.g., 8-13 mg/l in 2006), which suggests above-average carrying capacity in the Coquitlam River relatively to streams of comparable nutrient richness.
+The observed maximum biomass of 272 g/100m2 exceeded the model prediction for the Coquitlam River of 200 g/100m2 (based on very low alkalinity; e.g., 8-13 mg/l in 2006), which suggests above-average carrying capacity in the Coquitlam River relatively to streams of comparable nutrient richness.